metaDMG-dev/metaDMG-cpp/README.md

   -ctga		ONLY print CT+ and GA- (the damage ones) -countout	print mismatch as counts and not as transition probabilites -r taxid	Only print for specific taxid
-  -names	NCBI names.dmp.gz file - option to print taxonomic names to output -bam		print referencenames from bamfile, otherwise it prints integeroffset.
+  -names	NCBI names.dmp.gz file - option to print taxonomic names instead of NCBI TaxID -bam		print referencenames (Accession No.) from bamfile, otherwise it prints NCBI TaxId.

 #### Header in print: taxid,nralign,orientation,position,AA,AC,AG,AT,CA,CC,CG,CT,GA,GC,GG,GT,TA,TC,TG,TT